 Advising and Counseling

 Every student is encouraged to utilize the academic advisement and counseling services provided by the school.
-Academic Advisors: Identify courses needed to fulfill RVCC graduation requirements; choice of major; and long-term academic planning.
+Academic Advisors can Identify courses needed to fulfill RVCC graduation requirements and assist students with their choice of major and long-term academic planning.
 Students can meet advisors by appointment, walk-in during posted Drop-In Hours, or at workshops and special events.
-Students can obtain an appointment with an advisor by emailing firstname.lastname@example.org or by calling (908) 526-1200, extension 8336.
+Students can obtain an appointment with an advisor by emailing email@example.com or by calling (908) 526-1200, extension 8336.

 Personal/Mental Health Counseling